 All the above resources will help you start your Data Analysis journey and help you learn in an interactive way.

-This free Data Analytics certification course by LinkedIn learning on how to become a Data Analyst is merely a 24 hours course that covers the basics of Data Analysis making it a great introductory course.
+This free Data Analytics certification course by LinkedIn learning on how to become a Data Analyst covers the basics of Data Analysis making it a great introductory course.

 This course covers topics like SQL, Python, Power BI and Excel.